FredrikStigen/ADA-project/README.md

 # ADA-project
-Project written in ADA related to the course "Real-Time Systems"
+School Project for the course "Real-Time Systems"